Film took on new dimensions during pandemic-induced lensing shutdown; Tamara Deverell discusses production design

 The craft artisans on Nightmare Alley have done well relative to the short and long of things this awards season.
 The film gained inclusion on the Oscars shortlist for makeup & hairstyling, and on the BAFTA longlist for cinematography, costume design, original score and production design.

-The latter recognition--in addition to an Art Directors Guild Award nomination earlier this week--went to production designer Tamara Deverell who has a track record with del Toro, having served as art director on his film Mimic and production designer on the TV series The Strain.
+The latter recognition–in addition to an Art Directors Guild Award nomination earlier this week–went to production designer Tamara Deverell who has a track record with del Toro, having served as art director on his film Mimic and production designer on the TV series The Strain.
 And at press time she was wrapping a Netflix anthology series, Cabinet of Curiosities, which del Toro created and is exec producing.
 Sharing the BAFTA longlist acknowledgment and Art Directors Guild Excellence in Production Design Award nomination with Deverell are supervising art director Brandt Gordon and set decorator Shane Vieau, whom she collaborated with for the first time on Nightmare Alley.
 Gordon and Vieau, though, have ongoing working relationships with del Toro; Gordon on the feature Crimson Peak and the anthology series Scary Stories To Tell In The Dark, and Vieau on The Shape of Water and Crimson Peak.

 Deverell credited del Toro with connecting her with Gordon and Vieau.
 She described Brandt as a wonderful pro who brought in his “crazy melange of amazing people” to mesh with her team members, including graphic designers and illustrators, to take on Nightmare Alley.
 As for Vieau, Deverell said, “I never want to work with anyone else again.
 He’s phenomenal,” citing his attention to detail, fabrics, colors, even the aging of the canvas tents in the carnival.

-While Deverell noted that del Toro primarily communicates with her in the language of imagery, referencing the paintings of artists such as Andrew Wyeth, Henri Matisse and others to help define the look and feel of a set, the overriding consideration in creating these environments is to help to define characters, whether it’s the art deco office of Dr. Ritter fraught with secret panels--containing audio tapes, a safe, medical records--reflecting her own psyche and motivations which remain hidden for much of the movie, or Pete who hangs out under a carnival stage, nestled in a nook containing memorabilia that tells much about him and his current lot in life.
+While Deverell noted that del Toro primarily communicates with her in the language of imagery, referencing the paintings of artists such as Andrew Wyeth, Henri Matisse and others to help define the look and feel of a set, the overriding consideration in creating these environments is to help to define characters, whether it’s the art deco office of Dr. Ritter fraught with secret panels–containing audio tapes, a safe, medical records–reflecting her own psyche and motivations which remain hidden for much of the movie, or Pete who hangs out under a carnival stage, nestled in a nook containing memorabilia that tells much about him and his current lot in life.

 But perhaps most interesting to Deverell is that Stanton, the main character in Nightmare Alley, has no environment to call his own.
 “He’s a homeless guy moving through everyone else’s spaces,” assessed Deverell, adding that she and del Toro often had Stan in circular settings, trapped almost subconsciously like a caged animal.

 Observing that Stanton “needed to be in a negative space illuminated by three father figures and three women,” del Toro shared that the audience is always discovering the environments behind Stanton.
 The camera is really following Stan into each of the environments, including the psychiatrist’s office, the carnival and Grindel’s garden.
 “We follow him.
-We (viewers) are part of that discovery,” related del Toro who characterized Stanton as “hollow.”
-He’s become a person who’s good at reading people because he’s been hurt in his youth, cracked open and trying to stay ahead of people who have--or maybe are out to--hurt him.
+We (viewers) are part of that discovery,” related del Toro who characterized Stanhope as “hollow.”
+He’s become a person who’s good at reading people because he’s been hurt in his youth, cracked open and trying to stay ahead of people who have–or maybe are out to–hurt him.
 Over time that has made him a hollow person, ruthless with no love within him.

-Deverell was entrusted by del Toro to create these environments--tellingly occupied by Stanton--which spanned NYC’s high society art deco settings as well as the logistical challenge of conjuring up a carnival with complicated set work designed to serve as exteriors and interiors.
+Deverell was entrusted by del Toro to create these environments–tellingly occupied by Stanton–which spanned NYC’s high society art deco settings as well as the logistical challenge of conjuring up a carnival with complicated set work designed to serve as exteriors and interiors.
 Among the carnival world environs were a geek pit, and a funhouse with a purgatory and hell theme.

 Still with numerous settings to create, Deverell said that her experience on Nightmare Alley got her to “slow down.”
 Part of that was rooted in her extensive TV experience where you have to think fast on your feet.
 By contrast she had the luxury of some additional time to get to the high creative bar set by del Toro for Nightmare Alley.
 While time is critical, Deverell noted that perhaps even more crucial is the team that surrounds you and a progressive approach based on collaboration which is fostered by del Toro and Laustsen.
-Deverell said that del Toro “pushes us all--and you go there because we all want to achieve that level of excellence.”
+Deverell said that del Toro “pushes us all–and you go there because we all want to achieve that level of excellence.”

 This is the ninth installment of a 16-part series with future installments of The Road To Oscar slated to run in the weekly SHOOT>e.dition, The SHOOT Dailies and on SHOOTonline.com, with select installments also in print issues.
 The series will appear weekly through the Academy Awards gala ceremony.
 Nominations for the 94th Academy Awards will be announced on Tuesday, February 8, 2022.
 The 94th Oscars will be held on Sunday, March 27, 2022.